 Is CBD Oil a legitimate defence for failing a drug test?

-When parents fail a drug test and look for mitigating factors, CBD Oil is routinely used as a “Get Out of Jail” card – a plea that any trace of illegal drugs can be attributed to innocent use of a medicinal product.
+When parents fail a drug test and look for mitigating factors, CBD Oil is routinely used as a “Get Out of Jail” card.
+A plea that any trace of illegal drugs can be attributed to the ‘innocent’ use of a medicinal product.

 How do we know this?